 Regular registration for each semester ends prior to the first day of the semester.
 From anywhere in the world, students can register for classes online by accessing MyESCC, ESCC's electronic student information system.
 MyESCC is available on the College website at www.es.vccs.edu.
 If a student does not have Internet access conveniently available, the student may use computers in the MyESCC Student Access Center located in the Student Services lobby.
-Assistance is available.
+Assistance is available by contacting the Registrar's Office.